macaroni-os/kit-fixups/core-kit/1.1-prime/README.rst

 Core-kit contains the core ebuilds for Funtoo Linux.
 It is designed to be a part of the Funtoo Linux kits system.

-The ``1.1-prime`` branch of gnome-kit is the current, stable curated branch of core ebuilds for Funtoo.
+The ``1.1-prime`` branch of core-kit is deprecated.
+Please use ``1.0-prime`` as current stable curated branch of core ebuilds for Funtoo.
 By 'curated', we mean that the overlay is a fork of a collection of ebuilds from Gentoo Linux that we have found particularly stable and will be continuing to maintain.